superfluid-finance/protocol-monorepo/packages/sdk-core/README.md

 yarn install && yarn build
 ```

+> NOTE: `yarn build` has a prerequisite that the contracts in `ethereum-contracts` have been built.

 # Tutorial

 For the best and most immersive experience of learning how to use the main sdk-core features, I would highly recommend heading over to our [interactive tutorials](https://docs.superfluid.finance/superfluid/protocol-tutorials/interactive-tutorials).